Uniform magnetic field on the relativistic spinless particles with constant rest mass: 2D polar space: Numerical Results

 \section{Numerical Results}

 Solving the energy-spectra equation given in Eq. (\ref{nn}), it can be concluded that the energy levels increase with increasing principal quantum number $n$.
 One can see from transcendental equation at real values, the upper levels approach zero-level with increasing quantum numbers.
 In that case, solutions of the particle states have bound state levels while anti-particle states do not exist in the atomic units.

 Fig. \ref{d0} shows eigenvalues ($n$=0, $m$=0) as a function of potential height parameter $Z_{0}$ at atomic scale of $m_{0}$=120 $\rm fm^{-1}$.
 In the presence of the magnetic field, the results are valid for fixed values of magnetic field 100 and 200 $\rm fm^{-2}$.
 Moreover, it can be easily obtained that particle levels approach to zero-level with smaller well width (i.e., decreasing $Z_{0}$) which refers to narrow well.
 Note that potential-height has also the validity on the considered approximation at the range of $20-50\,\rm fm^{-1}$.
+Applying the functional procedure in Eq. (\ref{nn}), relativistic eigenvalues decrease at the ranges $-120\, {\rm fm^{-1}}<E_{nm}<-90\, {\rm fm^{-1}}$ through particle levels.